bere-ai/multimodal-alert-system/README.md

 ## Why it matters
 As a Deaf woman, I was raised to believe I could do anything, but I also grew up in systems that weren't designed with me in mind.

 I once dreamed of becoming an astronaut, but I learned quickly that there was no clear path for someone like me.
-Not because of ability, but because critical systems - like alert and communication systems -depend heavily on sound.
+Not because of ability, but because critical systems — like alert and communication systems — depend heavily on sound.

 That realization isn't just personal—it's systemic.